FarronF/limerick-council-meetings/meetings/2018/05/21-Monthly Meeting of Metropolitan District of Limerick/Minutes - Monthly Meeting of Metropolitan District of Limerick - 16th April 2018.md

 upgrades to be completed and these include:

-• The riverside from Sarsfield Bridge to King Johns Castle--- 5
+• The riverside from Sarsfield Bridge to King Johns Castle
+---
+5

 • Footpaths on the Three City Centre Bridges